stephaneVercouillieBMID/slate/source/sharedata.html.md

   <li>...</li>
 </ul>

-The Discovery document for itsme® Share Data service may be retrieved from:
+The Discovery document for itsme® Share Data service MAY be retrieved from:

 Environment | URL
 :-------- | :--------